EdD, RN, MS, CRNP

 Dr. Giarelli has been Principal Investigator or Co-investigator on multiple projects involving these populations, including an R21 funded by the NINR/NICHD (1R21NR009661-2) to study Self-management of Chronic Genetic Disorders, and the Philadelphia Health Care Trust.
 She was Principal Investigator for the Pennsylvania Autism and Developmental Disabilities Surveillance Program (PADDSP) funded by the Centers for Disease Control and Prevention, and Co-I for the CDC- Funded Study of Epidemiology of Early Development (SEED, PI: Pinto-Martin).

-She is an expert in Grounded Theory and other qualitative methodologies, as well as strategies for public health surveillance of autism spectrum disorder.
-As President of the International Society of Nurses in Genetics (ISONG), and a three- term Chair of the ISONG Ethics and Public Policy Committee, she has lectured extensively on the ethical, legal and social implication of advances in genetic/genomic sciences.
+Professional Society:As President of the International Society of Nurses in Genetics (ISONG) in 2011-2012, and a three- term Chair of the ISONG Ethics and Public Policy Committee, she has lectured extensively on the ethical, legal and social implication of advances in genetic/genomic sciences.